 Reflecting on these goals as well as goals of their own, students should plan, semester by semester, how they will attend to these priorities and seek to be accountable for their intentions.
 Many opportunities are available to students for spiritual formation, although not all of these are offered on all campuses:

-- Chapel programs with an emphasis on worship and becoming a whole and holy community
+Chapel programs with emphasis on worship and becoming a whole, holy community, praise, or scriptural challenge

 Statement on Women and Men